mbari-org/rims-ptvr/README.md

     run('rois/test_images', 'rois/default_proc_settings.json')
 ```

-Put a small set of images into the `rois/test_images` file and make sure the jsons settings file exists in the correct place.
+Put a small set of images into the `rois/test_images` file and make sure the json settings file exists in the correct place.
+There are four images included in static/examples/test_images that can be used for this purpose.
+Currently these images will be removed each time you run the test import.

 From the command line while in the database virtual environment run: